 - E-commerce: Digital technologies have transformed international trade and strongly influence trade policymaking.
 The EU proposed ambitious digital trade rules in the ongoing plurilateral negotiations on e-commerce in the WTO, which engage more than half of the WTO’s membership.
 These negotiations remain the EU’s most important strategic objective in the area of digital trade.
-More information on e-commerce at the WTO.
+More information on .

 - Domestic regulation: Barriers to trade in services often take the form of ‘behind the border’ obstacles created through domestic regulatory regimes.
 The EU is in a group of over 60 WTO members committed to developing disciplines to mitigate the unintended trade-restrictive effects of measures relating to licensing requirements and procedures, qualification requirements and procedures, and technical standards.
-More information on domestic regulation at the WTO.
+More information on .

 Bilateral negotiations on goods and services